I love the stormy sky.

 Let’s just watch how this thing moves in a series of pictures:

-From there we headed out on our drive for the day.17 MILE DRIVE to get to Carmel.
+We took the 17 MILE DRIVE to get to Carmel.

 This shot below may not look like much at first glance: